ben-razor/aqua-explore/README.md

 ## Prerequisites

 You need to have [Aqua](https://doc.fluence.dev/aqua-book/getting-started/installation) installed to run the aqua_server.
-You will also need npm + python3.
+You will also need npm + python3, [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Flask CORS](https://flask-cors.readthedocs.io/en/latest/).

 ## How To Build (Development Version)